Image: ‘Parson’s Pleasure’ (c. 1944) by William Roberts

-Since at least the 1660s, Parson’s Pleasure in the University Parks existed as a secluded facility for male-only nude bathing and sunning on the River Cherwell.
-It was located next to the path on the way to Mesopotamia at the south-east corner of the Parks.
-A nearby area, Dame’s Delight, was set aside for the use of women and children from 1934-1970.
-The Pleasure was traditionally frequented by dons, including CS Lewis, and now forms part of the folklore of the University.
+Parson’s Pleasure, an area on the bank of the River Cherwell on the way to Mesopotamia at the south-east corner of the University Parks, was cordoned off for male-only nude bathing at least since the nineteenth century.
+The Pleasure was traditionally frequented by dons, including C. S. Lewis, and now forms part of the folklore of the University.
 An oft-told anecdote holds that a number of dons were skinny-sunbathing on the Pleasure when some students (possibly female) passed by on the river in a punt.
 Most of the startled dons covered their modesty but one placed a towel over his head instead.* When asked why he had done that, he replied, ‘Oh, well my students know me by my face.’
-The standard guides to Oxford are less forthcoming about the Pleasure’s long-standing use as a gay cruising site.
-The facility closed in 1991, possibly because of concerns about homophobic violence although this is unconfirmed.

 * variously said to be John Sparrow, Warden of All Souls, or R. H. Dundas (‘the great high priest’ of Parson’s Pleasure according to Ian Harvey).